dykesb/dykesb-src/content/courses/sta312/index.md

 In this course, we will:

-- Import, manage, and clean data.
-- Create graphical displays and numerical summaries of data for exploratory analysis and presentations.
+-	Create and interpret numerical and graphical summaries
-- Write R programs for simulations from probability models and randomization-based experiments.
-- Use source documentation and other resources to troubleshoot and extend R programs.
-- Write clear, efficient, and well-documented R programs.
+-	Understand and use fundamental probability concepts
+-	Calculate and interpret expected values and variances
+-	Apply calculus concepts to solve probability theory problems
+-	Use sampling distribution concepts in statistical inference
+-	Use samples to make inferences about corresponding populations

 ## The work of this course